-Research papers naturally include reference to cases, law review articles, books, statutes, internet resources and other sources.
+Research papers naturally include references to cases, law review articles, books, statutes, internet resources, and other sources.
 "You must acknowledge all material quoted, paraphrased, or summarized from any published or unpublished work.
 Failing to cite a source, deliberately or accidentally, is plagiarism-representing as your own the words or ideas of another."
 Harbrace College Handbook 412 (12th ed., 1994).
 When using such materials, writers should err on the side of providing, rather than omitting, reference information.
+Students must ensure that all submitted works are original and produced solely by them.
+The use of AI technologies, chatbots, or language models to write all or a portion of the submitted work is not considered original work.
+Students must receive explicit permission and follow guidelines set out by their instructors to facilitate the responsible use of AI in a professionally responsible and ethical manner.
+Where permitted by an instructor, use of written material that was generated by AI technology should be cited to avoid claims of plagiarism.